Stalin-143/xero-build/README.md

 <h1 align="center">🦁 XeroLinux Gnome "Spin" 🦁</h1>

 <h2 align="center">💰 <a href="https://ko-fi.com/" target="_blank"><strong>Grab your copy here (Soon!)</strong></a> 💰</h2>

+### Spin info

+I call this the **Gnome Dev Spin** simply because, unlike the **KDE Flagship**, it's targeted to the developers out there, since it's much more stable, and stays out of our way while you do your work.
+Overall system has not been altered, leaving it as the devs intended, no themes used, and very few extensions installed besides useful ones.

+**Note :**

+> While some useful extensions were included, I highly recommend against installing too many if you want to keep your system stable.
+Also, please avoid using GTK themes, as they might cause overall issues since the Gnome devs do not like it when you do.
+In the end it's all up to you.
+You have been warned ;)

 <p align="center">
     <img src="https://i.imgur.com/YlYOG6K.png" alt="logo">